Reduce Transmission Delay for Cache-Aided Two-Layer Network: Motivations and Examples

-Table \ref{table_Hcc} describes the delivery phase of scheme HCC-A. In the first subphase of the deliver phase, the server sends $A_2\oplus C_1$ and $B_2\oplus D_1$ in sequence.
+Table \ref{table_Hcc} describes the delivery phase of scheme HCC-I. In the first subphase of the deliver phase, the server sends $A_2\oplus C_1$ and $B_2\oplus D_1$ in sequence.
 In the second subphase, relay 1 sends files $A$ and $B$ in sequence, and at the same time, relay 2 sends files $C$ and $D$ in sequence.
-Thus, scheme HCC-A achieves $R_{\text{HCC-A},1}=1$, $R_{\text{HCC-A},2}=2$ and the coding delay $3.$
+Thus, scheme HCC-I achieves $R_1=1$, $R_2 =2$ and the transmission delay $3.$

-Now we consider a new simple scheme as shown in Table \ref{table_SimpleScheme}.
-In this scheme we let the relays send contents while receiving data from server, which achieves $R_1=1$, $R_2=1$ and the coding delay $T=2<3$.
-The new scheme improves scheme HCC-A since we exploit the transmission slots in a more efficient way such that the relays and server concurrently deliver data.
+Now we consider a new simple scheme as shown in Table \ref{table_Hcc}.
+In this scheme we let the relays send contents while receiving data from server, which achieves the transmission delay $T=2<3$.
+This simple scheme improves scheme HCC-I since we exploit the transmission slots in a more efficient way such that the relays and server concurrently deliver data.

 Comparing Example \ref{eg_1} with Example \ref{eg_2}, it's interesting to find thats our new scheme achieves the optimal coding delay $T^*=2$, while only requiring $M_1=N/2=2$.
-That is, even the relays lack enough cache memory to access the full library, it's feasible to achieve the coding delay as if the relay had accessed the full library.
+That is, even the relays lack enough cache memory to access the full library, it's feasible to achieve the transmission delay as if the relays had access to the full library.

 \end{Example}